MacWarrior/clipbucket-v5/README.md

 Optionnal : Git<br/>
 <i>Only stable versions have been tested, mainly on Debian</i>

+# DB auto-update system
+On version 5.5.0 (WIP), Revision 169, a new DB update system has been implemented, since then, you can easily update your DB from any version since 5.3.0 to any new version/revision.<br/>
+Update your sources, log in and follow instructions displayed.

 # Updating from ClipBucket 4.2
 Follow our [quick steps tutorial](https://github.com/MacWarrior/clipbucket-v5/wiki/Upgrade-from-Clipbucket-4.2)